 The process of self-assessment can help you to identify majors or careers that suit your interests, skills, personality traits, and work values.

 You may do this informally by talking with academic and career advisors, professors, family members, and friends.

 You may also do this formally through our Whose Life Is It Anyway? workshop series or by utilizing popular self-assessment tools that offer suggestions - not answers - for you to consider when selecting your major or career path.

-Meet with a career advisor to determine which of the following tools is right for you and to later discuss your results.
+Meet with a career advisor to determine which of the following tools is right for you and later to discuss your results.
 Let your career advisor know if you need assistance with the assessment fee.

 The Strong assesses your interests among a broad range of occupations, work and leisure activities, and academic subjects.
 The Strong is appropriate for undergraduate and graduate students, takes approximately 30 minutes to complete online, and costs $10.